 High school counselors play an important role in telling the story of McDaniel College.
 These counselors are on the front line with high school students when reviewing colleges and college choices.
-According to the Royall Summary (2008), many counselors are aware that McDaniel College is a small, liberal arts program with a supportive environment for its students.
-However, on a scale of 1-4, the survey from 2008 shows that McDaniel rates a mean score of 2.91 placing it below name recognition of College Park and Goucher.
+According to the "Royall Summary 2008," many counselors are aware that McDaniel College is a small, liberal arts program with a supportive environment for its students.
+However, on a scale of 1-4, the survey from 2008 shows that McDaniel rates a mean score of 2.91, placing it below name recognition of College Park and Goucher.
 In addition, the college is more known by private school counselors than public school counselors.
 In fact, 40.1% of the counselors have reported encouraging their students to apply to McDaniel College and the majority of these recommendations came from private high school counselors (Royall HS Counselor Survey Executive Summary 2008).

-The same impact is not felt among the high school students who are seeking college as an alternative to post-secondary education.
 According to the 2008 Royall Study of Prospective Students' Perception (2008), while 47% of students indicated that McDaniel College is a quality school, the percentage decreases regarding other areas of interest, as indicated in the table below.

-Count % It is a quality school 47.0% It is a private school 204 39.3% It has a low student-to-faculty ratio 194 37.4% It is a small school, with fewer than 2,000 students 179 34.5% It prepares students well for good jobs after graduation 178 34.3% It has a wide variety of academic offerings 174 33.5% It has a diverse student body 164 31.6% It provides many opportunities for students to work with faculty 157 30.3% Source: Royall Study of Prospective Students' Perception (2008) • ÷
+Count % It is a quality school 244 47.0% It is a private school 204 39.3% It has a low student-to-faculty ratio 194 37.4% It is a small school, with fewer than 2,000 students 179 34.5% It prepares students well for good jobs after graduation 178 34.3% It has a wide variety of academic offerings 174 33.5% It has a diverse student body 164 31.6% It provides many opportunities for students to work with faculty 157 30.3% Source: Royall Study of Prospective Students' Perception (2008) • ·